 January 29, 2015: EPA Public Hearing: National Ambient Air Quality Standards for Ground Level Ozone.
 Moms Clean Air Force staff and members testified in support of stronger federal smog protections in Arlington, TX.

-- Press Statment, Moms Clean Air Force Issues Statement About Petrochemical Fires In Texas
+- Press Statement, Moms Clean Air Force Issues Statement About Petrochemical Fires In Texas

 - Public News Service, Texas Moms Testify to Keep Mercury Protections